tidyverse/purrr/README.md

 This example illustrates some of the advantages of purrr functions over the equivalents in base R:

-  - The first argument is alwa/ys the data, so purrr works naturally with the pipe.
+  - The first argument is always the data, so purrr works naturally with the pipe.

   - All purrr functions are type-stable.
-They always return the advertised output type (`map()` returns lists; `map_dbl()` returns double vectors), or they throw an errror.
+They always return the advertised output type (`map()` returns lists; `map_dbl()` returns double vectors), or they throw an error.

   - All `map()` functions either accept function, formulas (used for succinctly generating anonymous functions), a character vector (used